ARMmbed/mbed-os-5-docs/docs/api/usb/USBAudio.md

 }
 ```

-### USBAudio Play Sound Data Example
+### USBAudio play sound data example

-This example loads raw audio data to the Mbed board's flash that is then played on the host PC over USB.
-This example has been tested and works with the NXP FRDM-K64F, which has 1 MB of flash memory.
-If you are using a board that has less than 1 MB of flash memory, simply delete data from the end of the "data" array and set "NUM_ELEMENTS" accordingly until the program size is small enough to be flashed without exceeding storage.
-Follow the link below and hit Ctrl + s to save the raw code view for main.cpp.
+This example loads raw audio data to your board's flash.
+That data then plays on the host PC over USB.
+We have tested this example with the NXP FRDM-K64F, which has 1 MB of flash memory.
+If you are using a board that has less than 1 MB of flash memory, delete data from the end of the `data` array, and set `NUM_ELEMENTS` accordingly until the program size is small enough to flash without exceeding storage.
+Follow the link below, and click Ctrl + s to save the raw code view for `main.cpp`.

 ##### [main.cpp](https://raw.githubusercontent.com/mrcoulter45/mbed-os-5-docs/USBAudio.md_additions/docs/reference/api/usb/Audio_Play_Sound_Data.cpp)